 Several factors can contribute, including jaw position, tongue size, airway space, age, weight, and genetics.
 Oral features like a narrow palate, crowded teeth, or teeth grinding can also signal airway strain.
 During your visit, we’ll review these factors and discuss whether oral appliance therapy could support your breathing during sleep.

-These locations offer oral appliance therapy as part of Tend Dental’s modern, mindful dental care approach, connecting oral health with sleep wellness in a supportive and soothing studio environment.
+We offer oral appliance therapy as part of Tend Dental’s modern, mindful dental care approach, connecting oral health with sleep wellness in a supportive and soothing studio environment.

 You might be a good candidate for sleep apnea therapy if you’ve been diagnosed with mild to moderate sleep apnea or prefer not to use CPAP because traditional devices are uncomfortable or difficult to manage.
 Dental sleep apnea treatment can also be effective for those who snore regularly or have issues like teeth grinding (bruxism), TMD/TMJ or jaw pain, or jaw tension connected to nighttime breathing problems.